mattermost/docs/source/deploy/deployment-overview.rst

 PC web experience
 ^^^^^^^^^^^^^^^^^

 End users can securely share messages and files using a web-based Mattermost experience in Chrome, Firefox, Safari, and Edge.
-Please see `Software and Hardware Requirements </install/software-hardware-requirements.html>`__ documentation for full details.
+Please see :doc:`Software and Hardware Requirements </install/software-hardware-requirements>` documentation for full details.

 Mobile App experience
 ^^^^^^^^^^^^^^^^^^^^^^

 Native applications for iOS and Android are available for interacting with the Mattermost server and receiving encrypted push notifications from your private cloud.
-Organizations can use `a Hosted Push Notification Service </deploy/mobile-hpns.html#hosted-push-notifications-service-hpns>`__ with encrypted communications to mobile apps on the App Store and Google Play, or deploy to an `Enterprise App Store </deploy/mobile-hpns.html#mobile-push-notifications>`__ on your organization's private network.
-A `Test Push Notification Service </deploy/mobile-hpns.html#hosted-push-notifications-service-hpns>`__ is available for use while evaluating options.
+Organizations can use :ref:`a Hosted Push Notification Service <deploy/mobile-hpns:hosted push notifications service hpns>` with encrypted communications to mobile apps on the App Store and Google Play, or deploy to an :ref:`Enterprise App Store <deploy/mobile-hpns:mobile push notifications>` on your organization's private network.
+A :ref:`Test Push Notification Service <deploy/mobile-hpns:hosted push notifications service hpns>` is available for use while evaluating options.

 Mobile web experience
 ^^^^^^^^^^^^^^^^^^^^^

 End users can securely share messages and files using a mobile web-based Mattermost experience on iOS and Android devices.
-Please see `Software and Hardware Requirements </install/software-hardware-requirements.html>`__ documentation for full details.
+Please see :doc:`Software and Hardware Requirements </install/software-hardware-requirements>` documentation for full details.

 Email client
 ^^^^^^^^^^^^